Click on a question below to learn more about the COVID-19 vaccines and the distribution process.

 Currently, two COVID-19 vaccines have been approved by the FDA and are being distributed by New York State:

-Both vaccines require two doses a few weeks apart.
+Pfizer and Moderna vaccines require two doses a few weeks apart.
+The J&J vaccine is a single dose vaccine.
 Learn more about each vaccine from the CDC.

 Vaccines are available to everyone in New York State at no cost.

-Dutchess County Government has established initial Point of Dispensing (POD) locations throughout the county to vaccinate eligible individuals by appointment only.
+Dutchess County Government has established initial Point of Dispensing (POD) locations throughout the county to vaccinate eligible individuals.
 Appointment availability is based on vaccine allocation expected to be provided by New York State.
+Walk-ins will be accomodated as supply allows.
+Visit our Vaccine Appointments page for upcoming vaccine events and scheduling links.

 According to the FDA and CDC, you should not get either vaccine if you: